Electrocution Burn Injury Attorney

 One of the other ways thermal burns can become suffered is when clothing ignites.
 So this is just one of the injuries sustained in combination with arcs or electricity.

-Contact with electricity causes electrical burns.
-Of particular concern, the current flows through body tissues or the bones.
+As noted above, direct contact with electricity causes electrical burns.
+Of particular concern, the electrical current flows through body tissues or the bones.
 But there are different severity levels of electrical burns.
 And this is a type of trauma that can be fatal.

 Most of all, it depends on the amount of voltage and the path it travels through the body.
-So electrical burns will enter one part of the body and travel looking for an exit.
-Noteworthy here is the origin.
+For example, electricity will enter one part of the body and travel looking for an exit.
 So if the contact/damage is in your hand, it can travel up the arm.

 Next, it travels across the chest and down the other arm to escape out of the other hand.
-So when this occurs, the electricity moving through the chest can stop the heart.
-Also, unless the heart gets restarted quickly, the victim dies.
+So when this occurs, the electricity moving through your chest cavity can stop the heart.
+And unless the heart gets restarted quickly, the victim dies.

 Is The Damage Inside the Body As Well?